Effective interaction of Chern-Simons boson with fermions

-$\hat P_{R(L)}=(1+(-)\gamma^5)/2$ are projection operators, $p$ is 4-momentum of lepton antiparticle, $p^\prime$ is 4-momentum of lepton particle, $q=p+p^\prime$ is 4-momentum of CS boson, and the abbreviation c.t. means convergent terms of a more cumbersome form, which we do not write out.
+$\hat P_{R(L)}=(1+(-)\gamma^5)/2$ are projection operators, $p$ is the 4-momentum of the lepton antiparticle, $p^\prime$ is the 4-momentum of the lepton particle, $q=p+p^\prime$ is the 4-momentum of the CS boson, $q^2=M_X^2$, $\Lambda $ is a cut-off parameter, and the abbreviation c.t. denotes convergent terms of a more cumbersome form, which we do not write out.